SOTAbeams/WSPRliteConfig/techdoc/serial.md

     frequency ::= uint64
     paBias ::= uint16

-`frequency` is the output frequency in Hz. `paBias` is the amplifier bias (PWM duty cycle, range 0-1000), which influences output power.
+`frequency` is the output frequency in Hz. `paBias` controls the gate bias for the power amplifier stage, which affects the output power of the WSPRlite.
+It is a PWM duty cycle, range 0-1000.

 Reply: ACK or NACK